diolan12/family-theatre/README.id.md

     - this command will print `Symlink created` with green text color.
 7. Done, you can unlink the application with `php app unlink`.

-# How to add movies or serials
+# Cara menambahkan film atau serial
 1. Make sure you already create a symlink to your video directory.
 2. Type `php app index`, then hit enter to list all movie folders.
     - this command will print `[Movie Folder] (indexed / not indexed)(with poster / poster not exist)`.